SuperOfficeDocs/superoffice-docs/docs/diary/howto/services/create-invitation-services.md

 # How to create an invitation (services)

-After creating an appointment you may need to invite members.
-The following example demonstrates how this is done.
+After creating an appointment you may need to [invite members][1].
+The following example demonstrates how this is done with [NetServer services][2].

 ## Example 1

 [!code-csharp[CS](includes/create-invite-services-1.cs)]

-Here we have first created an `AppointmentAgent`.
+Here we have first created an [AppointmentAgent][3].
 The `Appointment` entity has its properties set to default values.
 For example, the `Associate` is automatically set to the current user (SAL0).

 > [!NOTE]
 > Associate is a property of *Entity* data type which is a SuperOffice-specific type.